Yang Wu (Former Yan): Service under Murong Jun

 Following his father's death, Murong Jun ascended the throne and made Yang Wu the Prefect of the Household Gentlemen.
 The following year, Murong Jun decided to capitalize on the civil wars occurring in Later Zhao.
 As he prepared for his conquest, he appointed his brother, Murong Ke, as the General Who Upholds The State, his uncle, Murong Ping, as the General Who Upholds Assistance and Yang Wu as the General Who Upholds Virtue.
 These three were called the "Three Upholders" (三輔) due to the fact that all three of them were given titles with the word 'upholders' (輔) in them.
 During Yan's conquest of the Central Plains, it was said that Yang Wu's achievements were only second to that of Murong Ke's.

 By September 352, Later Zhao had been destroyed, and Ran Min (the ruler of Ran Wei, Zhao's breakaway state) was also killed.
 That month, Yang Wu was sent with Murong Ke and Feng Yi to conquer Lukou (魯口; in present-day Raoyang County, Hebei) from Wang Wu (王午), Ran Min's general who declared himself King of Anguo.
 Wang prepared the defences and also surrendered Ran Min's son, Ran Cao (冉操) over to the Yan army.
 With Ran Cao at hand, Yang Wu and the others withdrew, but not before gathering the grains from the fields near Wang Wu's base.
 Lukou would only be captured in 354 by Murong Ke.

-Murong Jun ascended as Emperor in January 3rd of 353.
+Murong Jun ascended as Emperor on January 3, 353.
 Jun handed out imperial offices to his officials, with Yang Wu being made Prefect of the Masters of Writing.
 In 354, Yang Wu was further made Minister of Works, but he also retained his previous office.